Learn from experienced legal professionals and world-class academics as you immerse yourself in realistic simulations of legal practice.

 You'll also learn through a range of other resources including plenary lectures, written subject guides and a variety of relevant material in our virtual learning environment.

 York Law School is located on Campus East.
-Nearly all of your teaching will take place within the Law and Management building or nearby on Campus East.
+Nearly all of your teaching will take place within the Law building or nearby on Campus East.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.